US stocks waver as Fed chief addresses Congress again

 The Federal Reserve is attempting to temper inflation's impact with higher interest rates, but Wall Street is worried that it could go too far in slowing economic growth and actually bring on a recession.

-Investors are monitoring Fed Chair Jerome Powell's second day of testimony to Congress.
-He testified to a House committee Thursday, a day after testifying to a Senate committee.
+Investors monitored Fed Chair Jerome Powell's second day of testimony to Congress Thursday.
+He testified to a House committee, a day after testifying to a Senate committee.

+Powell again stressed that the Fed hopes to rein in inflation without knocking the economy into a recession but acknowledged “that path has gotten more and more challenging.”

+He also acknowledged that the Fed’s tools to combat inflation are blunt and risk causing damage to the economy.

 Powell has previously acknowledged that a recession is "certainly a possibility" and that the central bank is facing a more challenging task amid the war in Ukraine essentially pushing oil and other commodity prices even higher and making inflation even more pervasive.